huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_project.md

 The following arguments are supported:

-* `name` - (Required, String) The name of the project. it must start with ID of an existing region_ and be less than or equal to 64 characters.
+* `name` - (Required, String) Specifies the name of the project. it must start with an existing _region_ and be less than or equal to 64 characters.
-    Example: eu-de_project1.
+    Example: cn-north-1_project1.

-* `description` - (Optional, String) A description of the project.
+* `description` - (Optional, String) Specifies the description of the project.

-* `domain_id` - (Optional, String) The domain this project belongs to.
-Changing this creates a new Project.

-* `parent_id` - (Optional, String) The parent of this project.
-Changing this creates a new Project.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `id` - Specifies a resource ID in UUID format.
+* `id` - A resource ID in UUID format.

+* `parent_id` - The parent of this project.

+* `enabled` - Enabling status of this project.

 ## Import